Argentium Silver vs. Sterling Silver for Balled Head Pins

 When making ball-end head pins from Argentium silver vs sterling silver, there are small but important differences to consider.
 Sterling silver wire takes a second or two longer to ball up in the flame, and the result isn’t quite as nice as the Argentium.
-Regular sterling silver forms firescale, which can be a real headache to remove, but it also forms a reticulated or wrinkled surface and usually a more teardrop-like shape instead of melting into a smooth, shiny ball.
+Regular sterling silver forms fire scale, which can be a real headache to remove.
+It also forms a reticulated or wrinkled surface, and a more teardrop-like shape instead of melting into a smooth, shiny ball.

 Have you used Argentium silver?
 Share your experiences in the comments below!